 Do you have any specific wine grape varieties you prefer working with, and if so, what is its special characteristics?

-As a farmer, what are the biggest challenges you must face in your role?
+As a viticulturist, what are the biggest challenges you must face in your role?

-Please give us a brief overview of the 2019 harvest and what consumers can expect from Delaire Graff for the 2019 vintage.
+Please give us a brief overview of the 2020 harvest and what consumers can expect from the Nederburg 2020 vintage.

-Do you have a favourite Delaire Graff Wine – of course you do, which one?
+Do you have a favourite wine– of course you do, which one?
 And what draws you to it?

 What was your fondest wine moment?